General information and tips for prospective fellowship applicants

 • Students of Hispanic descent will be given priority

-• Applicants must submit a photo/video release form, a student profile including a professional head-shot photo, updated resume, transcripts, and any other official documentationas required by the scholarship sponsor.
+• Applicants must submit a photo/video release form, a student profile including a professional headshot photo, updated resume, transcripts, and any other official documentation as required by the scholarship sponsor.

-• Award amount- $5,000, application generally due late June
+• Award amount- $5,000, application generally due mid-April

 SMART Scholarship for Service Program (Science, Mathematics & Research for Transformation)

 • For undergraduates and graduate students pursuing degrees in STEM (science, technology, engineering, and mathematics) fields who have demonstrated ability and special aptitude for excelling in their fields.
-Applicants should have strong interest in theoretical and applied research as well as interest in working for the Department of Defense as civilian research scientists and engineers.
+Applicants should have a strong interest in theoretical and applied research as well as an interest in working for the Department of Defense as civilian research scientists and engineers.
 Only U.S. citizens may apply.

 • Minimum 3.0/4.0 cumulative GPA required.

-• Application requires two letters of recommendation.
+• The application requires two letters of recommendation.

 SOARS (Significant Opportunities in Atmospheric Research and Science) Program

 • Undergraduate-to-graduate bridge program of research and mentoring designed to broaden participation in atmospheric and related sciences.
-Applications encouraged from sophomores and juniors, especially those from groups historically under-represented in the sciences, students with disabilities, and students who have experienced social or economic disadvantage.
+Applications are encouraged from sophomores and juniors, especially those from groups historically underrepresented in the sciences, students with disabilities, and students who have experienced social or economic disadvantage.
 Open to U.S. citizens and permanent residents.

-• Candidates should have a major in disciplines such as biology, chemistry, earth science, engineering environmental science, math, physics, or the social sciences; should plan career in atmospheric or related science.
+• Candidates should have a major in disciplines such as biology, chemistry, earth science, engineering environmental science, math, physics, or the social sciences; and should plan a career in atmospheric or related science.
 Minimum 3.0 GPA recommended.

 • Approximately 8-10 SOARS Protégés selected each spring, around mid-March.